 Though it’s definitely more pleasant to spend time outside in the summertime, Prague is no less beautiful or charming in the winter (in fact, it may even be more alluring) and there won’t be nearly as many people.

-This means that you likely don’t need to get as early a start and you’re not going to need to shove your way through crowds or stand in long queues just to see some major attractions.
+This means that you likely don’t need to get as early a start and you’re not going to need to shove your way through crowds or stand in long queues just to see some major attractions such as the Prague Castle.

 Keep in mind that most places do have more limited opening times in the winter, but it is still long enough to ensure you’re able to go.